 Show your face on camera and for me, it’s mandatory especially if you are teaching kids.
 They will be more excited in your class each day if they see your pleasant smile and accommodating aura.
 So, to be on cam while teaching is totally fine and it’s effective as far as it goes.

-It will be disheartening and dull if our students are not seeing our gestures and facial expressions and that they see only a blank box or a profile image.
-Our good voice quality can capture attention though, but it’s more than appealing enough if your students can see you on cam.
+It will be disheartening and dull if our students are not seeing our gestures and facial expressions and if they see only a blank box or a profile image.
+Although our good voice quality can capture attention though, it’s more than appealing enough if your students can see you on cam.

-6. Put extra care into the visuals of your lectures.
+6. Add extra care to the visuals of your lectures

 As I aim to engage my students in online learning, I clearly see the importance of using visuals in my lectures.
 They are the captivating tools that help me unearth my students’ unique capabilities.